Spin-orbital entanglement in Cr$^{3+}$-doped glasses: Theoretical framework

-However, only spinors $\Gamma_8^{ab}(t_{2g})$ and $\Gamma_7^{ab}(t_{2g})$ are affected by the term $S_{\rm vN}^{(\xi_{n{d}}=0)}$ \cite{GarciaRojas2025}.
-The defined von Neumann entropies quantifies the spin-orbital entanglement, not present in the orbitals of the standard crystal field theory.
-We remind the reader that a state is entangled if it can not be written as a separable state, i.e. $|\Gamma_i\rangle\ne|n\ell m\rangle\otimes|sm_s\rangle$.
-For $3d$ ions, the relativistic ratio can be approximated to one, $p/q=1$.
-Therefore, only the crystal field strength $Dq$ and the spin-orbit coupling constant $\xi_{n{d}}$ are needed to calculate the corresponding entropies.
+otherwise spinors $\Gamma_i$ arising from $\rm 3d$, $\rm 4d$ and $\rm 5d$ systems would exhibit the same entropy.
+However, only spinors $\Gamma_8^{ab}(t_{2g})$ and $\Gamma_7^{ab}(t_{2g})$ are affected by the term $S_{\rm vN}^{(\xi_{n{\rm d}}=0)}$ \cite{GarciaRojas2025}.
+This quantity provides a measure of the non-separability of the spin and orbital wavefunctions.
+In the context of $\rm 3d^3$ ions like \ch{Cr^3+}, this metric allows us to quantify how the relativistic spin-orbit coupling and the local crystal field environment cooperate to mix these degrees of freedom.
+This effect is not present in the orbitals of the standard crystal field theory.
+For $\rm 3d$ ions, the relativistic ratio can be approximated to one, $p/q=1$.
+Therefore, only the crystal field strength $Dq$ and the spin-orbit coupling constant $\xi_{n{\rm d}}$ are needed to calculate the corresponding entropies.